carryall/react-survey-challenge/README.md

 ### Set Up Environment Variables

-Create a `.env` file from the example file `.env.example` and fill the variable values
+Create a `.env.local` file from the example file `.env.example` and fill the variable values

 ### Runs the App